kaibohu/kaibohu.github.io/_news/20260901ETHlecture.md

 related_posts: false
 ---

-I will give [Nachdiplom lectures](https://math.ethz.ch/fim/activities/nachdiplom-lectures.html) in the fall semester 2026 at ETH Zurich. (upcoming)
+I will give the [Nachdiplom lectures](https://math.ethz.ch/fim/activities/nachdiplom-lectures.html) in the fall semester 2026 at ETH Zurich. (upcoming)